 You achieved strong recognition during your undergraduate experience at Maryland Institute College of Art in Baltimore.
 How did you first learn you wanted to be an artist and who influenced your early creative development?

 As an art educator, I think it’s important to acknowledge how privileged access to art education can be.
 I did well at MICA as a young art student because I was prepared with a childhood rich with art opportunities.
 Growing up in a family of creative people, I was encouraged to pursue art and was exposed to art history, architecture, and craftsmanship.
 My father is an architect and my mother is an educator - both equally inform my art practice and commitment to art education.
 I was born in India, where we lived for four years while my father was a Fulbright scholar and visited frequently throughout my adolescence.
 I felt pulled between the two locations, and from an early age struggled to define a sense of belonging with the idea of home.
 These themes have been present throughout my creative development and found voice during my time at MICA.
-I spent a formative semester abroad in the South of France, where I began to explore ideas of urban interventions in response to the local architecture.
+I spent a formative semester abroad in the South of France, where I began to create urban interventions in response to the local architecture.
 I was fortunate during my time at MICA to engage in an interdisciplinary practice, which allowed me to explore materials in search of a sense of belonging with an area of concentration.
-The class, “Projected Light” taught by Hugh Pocock, was a major turning point for me where I connected with light as a medium and began to identify myself as an installation artist, using architecture and site as a starting point.
+The class, “Projected Light,” taught by Hugh Pocock was a major turning point for me where I connected with light as a medium and began to identify myself as an installation artist, using architecture and site as a starting point.

 The themes of place and space recur throughout your practice and have been key undercurrents of progressive art, urbanism, and theory since the post-war period.
 How do you define "place" and "space" in your art?
 Where do you see your art contributing to historical and current conversations?